Crazylegstoo/JQuickTake/README.md

 ***“I Think That This Situation Absolutely Requires A Really Futile And Stupid Gesture Be Done On Somebody’s Part.”*** - Otter (*Animal House - 1978*)

 Back in the late 1990's someone gave me this 'thing' with an Apple logo and a 'QuickTake 100' label.
-It kind of looked like a Luke Skywalker's binoculars, and I had no firm idea what it was.
+It kind of looked like Luke Skywalker's binoculars, and a basic sense that it was a camera.
 There was no manual, no cable, no software.
 The donor just handed it to me because (1) it was surplus equipment from their workplace and (2) I was an IT Guy and maybe I could "do something with it".
 I pretty much put it on a shelf with a vague notion of figuring things out sometime down the road.

 A few later, the Internet was able to [teach me all about Apple's mid-1990's experiment in the digital camera market](https://en.wikipedia.org/wiki/Apple_QuickTake).
 I also found a few smart people online who had posted instructions for building a cable and a few sources for the original QuickTake software for Windows.
 I built the cable, I got the software running on my WinXP computer, and I played around with the camera for awhile.
 I had my fun and then I put the camera back on its shelf, where it would again be left waiting while time marched ahead.